open-access-policies/health-tech/_operational_policies/OP-POL-002.md

 **3.3.1 BYOD Eligibility and Approval**

-- BYOD participation requires a formal application and approval process.
+- BYOD participation shall require a formal application and approval process.
-- Device compatibility assessment and security evaluation required.
+- Device compatibility assessment and security evaluation are required.
 - A signed BYOD agreement is mandatory.
-This agreement must explicitly state the user's consent to the company's right to enforce all security policies on the device, including the ability to remotely wipe company data and applications.
+This agreement shall explicitly state the user's consent to the company's right to enforce all security policies on the device, including the ability to remotely wipe company data and applications.
 - Background check requirements for access to Restricted information
 - Annual device revalidation and security assessment